rkit/bootstrap-yii2/README.md

 ## Configuring Server

-Set document root to be `/path/to/source/web`
+The application requires the document root to be set to the `web` directory.

 ## Development